Comprise dry and liquid products containing vitamin and/or mineral supplement.

 The stomach as a barrier

 Acids are divided into inorganic and organic acids Phosphoric acid is an inorganic acid whose use in feed should attract increasing interest, primarily because phosphoric acid is good at lowering pH in the pig’s stomach.
-Low stomach pH helps to reduce the number of bacteria that pass into the intestinal system and subsequently cause diarrhoea.
+Low stomach pH helps to reduce the number of bacteria that pass into the intestinal system.
 Low stomach pH also helps to enhance protein digestibility, which helps to remove the bacteria’s “bread and butter”.

 Combination of acids